-To summarise, the early generations of speech synthesisers were soon able to reproduce the linguistic content of a message, and the developments described above resulted in an ability to reproduce finer extra-linguistic content; i.e., the speaker-specic characteristics.
-However, the paralinguistic aspects of speech still remain poorly modelled.
-Current speech synthesis can function effectively when presenting information by use of a given voice, but it cannot yet perform in a conversational context where laughter, the expression of affect, and the management of discourse ow all take on a greater importance.
+The early generations of speech synthesisers were soon able to reproduce the linguistic content of a message.
+The developments described above resulted in an ability to reproduce extra-linguistic content; i.e., the speaker-specific characteristics.
+However, the remaining paralinguistic aspects of speech are still poorly modelled.
+Speech synthesis can function effectively when presenting information by use of a given voice, but it cannot yet perform in a conversational context where the expression of affect and the management of discourse flow take on a greater importance.